Best Time To Visit Penang - Travelswithsun

 December3124

-October typically has the rainiest days, while January and February (sometimes until March) tend to be the driest months.
+October typically has the rainiest days, while January and February and June to July tend to be the driest months.

 MonthAverage No. Of Rainy Days Over The Year